 Google Translate on your Smartphone is your best friend.

-Do you want to learn more?
-Here are all our blog posts on Japan.
-Enjoy.
 Questions?
 Leave them in the comment section below.
 We’ll answer them as soon as possible!

 Putting together information pages like this cost a huge amount of time.
 I’m happy doing that and spreading the good vibes for traveling the world, and in this case Japan in particular.
 Would you like to support us in any way?
 See how you can fuel our adventure, or shop around among Coen’s T-shirts, stickers and other goodies.
 Thanks!